logan-bobo/personal_site/site/content/posts/blog/post.md

 ### Working with Certificate Manager

-Before we create our CloudFront distribution we need to ensure we can serve our website over HTTPS.
+Before we create our `CloudFront distribution` we need to ensure we can serve our website over `HTTPS`.
 For this we will need a custom SSL certificate.
-This can be requested using the Certificate Manager service, this allows us to provision and manage SSL/TLS certificates to use with AWS services.
-There is one caveat with using ACM and CloudFront is that our certificate must belong in the `US-EAST-1` region.
+This can be requested using the `Certificate Manager` service, this allows us to provision and manage `SSL/TLS` certificates to use with `AWS` services.
+The caveat with using `ACM` and `CloudFront` is that our certificate must belong in the `US-EAST-1` region.
 So how do we provision resources in multiple regions?
 We add a provider alias to our configuration as shown below and reference that provider in the resource we are creating.

 ```HCL
 provider "aws" {